mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 conn, err := sql.Open("postgres", dsn)
 ```

-To see which clients are connected (incl. their application name), you can query the `pg_stat_activity` table:
+To see which clients are connected with their application name, you can query the `pg_stat_activity` table:

 ```sql
 postgres=# SELECT usename, application_name, client_addr, backend_type FROM pg_stat_activity;